EchoJuliet-01/jsmapper/README.md

 3. Click "Select a file from your device"

-4. Navigate to the with_calls.csv or without_calls.csv file, and click "Open"
+4. Navigate to the log.csv file, and click "Open"

 5. The dialog that pops up should have "Lat" and "Lon" clicked.
 If not, click them, then click "Continue"